JohnnyFee/johnnyfee.github.io/source/_posts/2014-11-12-javascript-underscore-lo-dash.md

 tags: [javascript]
 ---

+The spiritual successor to underscore.js, lodash maintains backwards compatibility with underscore code (if you use the compatible version), and takes bold steps forward to help you manipulate those objects and arrays quickly and easily.

+There are many more methods to lodash then I've covered here, these are the ones I find myself using the most.

 I always thought libraries like Lo-Dash can’t really get any&nbsp;faster than they already are.
 Lo‑Dash almost perfectly mixes [various techniques](https://www.youtube.com/watch?v=NthmeLEhDDM "Unorthodox Performance") to squeeze out the most from JavaScript.
 It uses JavaScript fastest statements, adaptive algorithms, it even measures performance to avoid accidental regressions in subsequent releases.

 <!-- more -->